m-sahana/Clustering/README.md

 # Clustering

-Perform clustering (Both hierarchical and K means clustering) for the airlines data to obtain optimum number of clusters.
+Perform clustering (Both hierarchical and K means clustering) for the crime data to obtain optimum number of clusters.